couchbase/cbft/docs/api-ref.md

 GET `/api/stats`

 Returns indexing and data related metrics,
-                       timings and counters for the node as JSON.
+                       timings and counters from the node as JSON.

+**version introduced**: 0.0.1

+---

+GET `/api/stats/index/{indexName}`

+Returns metrics, timings and counters
+                       for a single index from the node as JSON.

 **version introduced**: 0.0.1